AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/overview.md

 >[!AVAILABILITY]
 >
->This feature is not yet available; the beta program for identity graph linking rules is expected to start in July on development sandboxes.
+>Identity graph linking rules is currently in beta.
 Contact your Adobe account team for information on the participation criteria.
+The feature and documentation are subject to change.

 ## Table of contents